 - basically, all the aspects that make up our life!

 If you love any of these things then you’ll feel right at home here!
 We started this blog to record our adventures, share our life with friends and family, and to try our hand at blogging (because we don’t have enough new things going on!).
 This is our life.
 Real.
 Messy.
 Honest.
 Uncertain.
 Dare I say: vulnerable.
 We’re glad you’re here and we hope you enjoy this piece of our life.

 Mark: he’s the one who does most—I mean ALL—of the building around here.
 As he should, he is the engineer after all.
 Mark currently works full time as a mechanical engineer about 20 miles from home and studies biblical theology through the Grace Institute of Biblical Studies.
-He enjoys planting things, growing things, nurturing life (I’m sure blessed to be his wife!), building things, and designing things.
-He is currently interested in learning more about permaculture, masonry heaters, straw bale construction, planting orchards and building chicken coops.
+He enjoys building things, designing things, planting things, growing things, and nurturing life (I’m sure blessed to be his wife!).
+He is currently interested in learning more about home construction, permaculture, masonry heaters, straw bale homes, planting orchards and building chicken coops.